Chapter 9 : The Cottage

 "Good morning, Lena," Dezzy said, giving her sister a kiss.

 Lenora hugged her back, but said nothing.
-She was just beginning to speak when the girls' mother died, and once their mother was gone, she stopped talking.
+She had just started speaking when the girls' mother died, and once their mother was gone, she stopped talking completely.
 It had worried the King at first, and every doctor from their kingdom and all the kingdoms surrounding them had come to see the youngest princess.
-They all said the same thing.
+They had all said the same thing.
 Nothing was wrong, and the princess would speak when she was ready.
 Dezzy hoped that her sister was still holding onto that, and that nothing was really wrong.
 She had faint memories of her littlest sister's voice, but she knew that it would never be the same as hearing Lenora speak.

-As she tugged on Dezzy's sleeve again, Lenora giggled and ran across the room, clambering on top of Bea's blankets and trying to chase the sleep away from her.
+As she tugged on Dezzy's sleeve again, Lenora giggled and ran across the room, clambering on top of Bea's blankets, as though she was trying to chase the sleep away from her.

 "Come on girls, we've got to be on time for breakfast with Aunt Rowena," Addie said, as the sisters slowly started to wake up and get out of bed.